MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ### Migrate the database

-1. In the Migration Wizard, specify the source VM on which the on-premises database is located.
-Enter the credentials to access the database.
+1. In the Migration Wizard, they specify the source VM on which the on-premises database is located.
+They enter the credentials to access the database.

     ![Screenshot that shows the Source details pane.](./media/contoso-migration-rehost-vm-sql-managed-instance/dms-wizard-source.png)

-1. Select the database to migrate (`SmartHotel.Registration`).
+1. They select the database to migrate (`SmartHotel.Registration`).

     ![Screenshot that shows the Select source databases pane.](./media/contoso-migration-rehost-vm-sql-managed-instance/dms-wizard-source-db.png)

-1. For the target, enter the name of the managed instance in Azure and the access credentials.
+1. For the target, they enter the name of the managed instance in Azure and the access credentials.

     ![Screenshot that shows the Target details pane.](./media/contoso-migration-rehost-vm-sql-managed-instance/dms-target-details.png)

-1. In **New Activity** > **Run migration**, specify settings to run the migration:
+1. In **New Activity** > **Run migration**, they specify settings to run the migration:
     - Source and target credentials.
     - The database to migrate.
     - The network share created on the on-premises VM.
 Azure Database Migration Service takes source backups to this share.